hyosung11/Launch-School/Courses/journal.md

 09:06 Okay, I have my head in the game this morning.
 I'm going to review the notes from Alex that he got from the study session with Alison.

 12:32 End of JS129 Study Group and I need to take the written assessment.

+13:20 I did a KSS training session and I feel better and ready to eat some protein for lunch.
+I want to be at 165 pounds or less on Sunday morning before the game starts.